Conner-Beard/Mods/README.md

 7. Launch the 1.7.10 pack normally

-8. Connect to the server at Caden's IP
+8. Connect to the server at Cobi's IP